-FLUX is a two-year project in which Lungomare will explore the riverscapes of Bolzano in collaboration with artists, architects, researchers, and city residents.
+FLUX – River interventions and explorations is a two-year project in which Lungomare will explore the riverscapes of Bolzano in collaboration with artists, architects, researchers, and city residents.
 Public formats throughout the year will reveal the undiscovered potential of the urban river landscape, with the aim of stimulating a joint production of desires.

 During the FLUX project, Lungomare will be working with the undiscovered potential of the riverscapes through a cross-disciplinary and participatory approach including a public programme of workshops, conversations, walks, performances, and temporary interventions along the urban river-space.
 As an organisation, Lungomare initiates processes between interest groups, activities, spaces, users, and institutional planning, to stimulate the collective production of reflections and wishes through public debates and “action” in urban space.
 Through various projects and cultural practices, people and places will be connected, attention being drawn to social changes in this very specific urban space, with reference to the present as well to the larger historical context of the city.

-During 2022, Lungomare aspires to change the perception of the river landscape in Bolzano, reveal its potential and develop a variety of visions for its use.
+During 2022 and 2023, Lungomare aspires to change the perception of the river landscape in Bolzano, reveal its potential and develop a variety of visions for its use.
 This multi-layered exploration process aims to catalyse diverse needs and ideas, that will then be translated into temporary interventions during the following year (2023) in order to create new temporary access points and community spaces along the rivers.

 Johanna Dehio + Johanna Padge

 FIUMICINA initiates as a first phase in July 2022 together with residents and experts along the riverbank of the Isarco, a three-day improvised kitchen as well as three workshops on the topics: Improvisation and construction, Spontaneous Herbs along the Riverside, Experimental cooking and baking.